hmchilders/EDS214_Group4/README.md

 Overall Goals:
-Trying to compose a reproducible graph that others are able to compute Replicating an existing graph by tidying, filtering, and calculating raw data Graphing change in different nutrient concentrations across different watersheds (Question 2)
+Trying to compose a reproducible graph that others are able to compute Replicating an existing graph by tidying, filtering, and calculating raw data (Question 1)

+Graphing change in different nutrient concentrations across different watersheds (Question 2)

 Original plot we tried to copy (Question 1):